-Whether you plant your white feather plantain lily indoors or outdoors, you can expect a magical color transformation in the summer months, when green pigment first becomes visible on its white feather plantain lily leaves.
-The plant's leaves use up the green pigment to fuel its photosynthesis growth cycle.
+You can expect a magical color transformation in the summer months, when green pigment first becomes visible on the plant's white leaves.

 |Sun Exposure||Partial, shade|

 |Soil pH||Acidic, neutral, alkaline (6.5 to 7.5)|